EduardGomezEscandell/mpi-wrapper-cxx/demos/mandelbrot/README.md

 min_iter:    0          # positive integer, less than max_iter

-; Allow computation of multiple points per pixel, then averaging them
+; Allow computation of multiple points per pixel, then averaging them ; This slows computation, but acts as an anti-aliasing
 subsampling: true       # [true|false]
 ```